penmasters/zabbix-book/docs/Supporters-Contributors.md

 ---

+## Every Contribution Matters
+Open-source thrives on collaboration, and even the smallest contributions help make a difference.
+Whether it was reporting a typo, suggesting an improvement, opening an issue, or simply sharing feedback, we appreciate everyone who took the time to help refine and improve this book.
+Your efforts, no matter how small, are a valuable part of this project.
+Check out [Everyone who created an issue](https://github.com/penmasters/zabbix-book/issues?q=is%3Aissue%20).

+---

 ## Join the Community
 We welcome new contributors and supporters!
 If you'd like to get involved whether by contributing content, providing feedback, or supporting this initiative you can